 Yes.
 Supporters love to hear about how this year away from Leeds has enriched your university degree with new and different experiences.

 Your update should fill roughly one side of A4 in a Word document.
 We may ask you to rewrite or expand your update if it is too short, or if you’ve copied text from our example letter.

 I’ve actually found this year really difficult and I’m not sure what to write

 Please don’t worry.
 We understand that students can face many challenges whilst at university.
 If things haven’t gone as well as you hoped this year, you can be honest about that - but there is also no pressure to write about anything you feel uncomfortable sharing.

 If you’ve had a difficult year, you might feel you don’t have anything very impressive or exciting to write about, but remember that making it to university, persevering through challenges and seeking help when you need it are all achievements in themselves.
 If you feel able to write about any ways that your scholarship has helped you through the tough times, your donor will really appreciate this and will be especially glad that they were able to support you when you needed it.

 If you still have concerns about writing your update, please get in touch and we’ll do our best to help.

 Get in touch

-If you have any further questions please get in touch with us on email@example.com.
+If you have any further questions please email the Stewardship team at email@example.com.